Myths About the Papacy

 Such policies and propaganda encourage people to focus on, and follow, the Pope - without considering whether Papal teachings and policies are consistent with the teachings of Christ.

-inquisitor told Winston, the imprisoned dissident, "Whatever the Party
+Inner Party inquisitor told Winston, the imprisoned dissident, "Whatever the Party holds to be

 goose-step off a spiritual cliff.